UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 Examples of Graduate Route jobs

-• Entry‑level roles in tech, finance, healthcare, and education.
+• Entry-level and graduate scheme roles in technology, finance, consulting, healthcare, and education.

 Transition to other UK work visas